 Attitudes and behavior changes yielding a more positive attitude toward life, optimism, confidence and a sense of playfulness, and increased laughter with a decrease in moodiness and resentfulness (Q11/11).
 General improvement in family relations across kinship categories (Q17/17)

 Social Capital from the Point of View of Relationships in the Workplace

 Note: The questions below refer only to trainees and coworkers.

-Coworkers indicated a positive shift the trainees’ strengths in the following areas and these strengths were reflected in the trainees’ personal responses:
+Coworkers indicated a positive shift in the trainees’ strengths in the following areas, and these strengths were reflected in the trainees’ personal responses:

-- Trainees were seen as good colleagues and team players, showing initiative, accepting responsibility and with increased problem-solving ability (Q12/13)
+- Trainees were seen as good colleagues and team players, showing initiative, accepting responsibility, and with an increased problem-solving ability (Q12/13)

 Friends and Family Comments on Changes in the Trainee Following the Training(s)

 In this section, I have performed a content analysis of the observations of the friends and family.
 The most frequently occurring descriptive phrases to describe the changes are:

 More self-aware, more open, happier, more optimistic, more relaxed, more tolerant, more confident.